Exploring Generalizable Distillation for Efficient Medical Image Segmentation: Experiments

 \subsubsection{Ablation on Inter-coupling Graph Distillation}

-To evaluate the influence of our proposed Inter-coupling graph distillation schema, we conduct experiments by accumulating this supervision on the previous versions as reported in Table.~\ref{tab:my-table3} and Table.~\ref{tab:my-table4}.
-As for the SE indicator, the student model achieves the best performance of 0.9474 in the CHAOS testing phase.
+To evaluate the influence of our proposed Inter-coupling Graph Distillation schema, we conduct experiments by accumulating this supervision on the previous versions as reported in Tab.~\ref{tab:my-table3} and Tab.~\ref{tab:my-table4}.
+As for the SE indicator, the student model achieves the best performance of 0.9474 in the CHAOS dataset.
 Meanwhile, the gap between the two liver segmentation datasets is obviously reduced.
-Specifically, there is a 22\% (\emph{i.e.} $(0.2363-0.1842) / 0.2363 \approx 22.0\%$, colored in blue for better view.) decrease compared to only leveraging the intra-coupling graph distillation schema.
-In the retina vessel segmentation testing phase, all the metrics reach the higher tiers compared with the last model version.
-In particular, the SE indicator achieves about 10.7\% (\emph{i.e.} $(0.4974-0.4493) / 0.4493 \approx 10.7\%$, colored in blue for better view.) improvement on the DRIVE dataset.
-This indicates the importance of inter-coupling graph distillation on cross-domain medical image segmentation.
+Specifically, there is a 22\% decrease compared to only leveraging the intra-coupling graph distillation schema.
+In the retina vessel segmentation testing phase, all the metrics reach higher tiers compared with the last model version.
+Concretely, the SE indicator achieves about 10.7\% improvement on the DRIVE dataset.
+This indicates the essence of inter-coupling graph distillation on cross-domain medical image segmentation.
 After adopting inter-coupling graph distillation, the incorrect segmentation of indistinguishable background pixels is greatly suppressed, as could be observed from results under `w/ intra + inter' in Fig.~\ref{fig:liver_abliation} and Fig.~\ref{fig:vessel_abliation}.